Words are built from roots.

 Some roots come from foreign loanwords.
 For example, the name of a traditional Arab silver coin is the dirham (dirhamuṋ دِرْهَمٌ ).
 This word comes from the Greek δραχμή drakhmḗ.
 As it was Arabized it was made to follow a standard pattern of vocalization of quadriradical nouns in Arabic.

 Another example is the word ṣirȃṭuṋ صِراطٌ meaning “a way” or “a path.”
-This word comes from the Latin strata “paved road.”
+This word comes from the Latin strata “paved road,” which is also the source of English street.
 The Arabic form was patterned after words such as kitȃbuṋ كِتابٌ “a book” or “a dispatch.”

 The weak roots are certain types of roots whose words can show grammatical irregularity.